 In this survey of computer concepts and applications, topics include the historical development and future of the computer, applications software including word processors, spreadsheets, database, and presentation software; web page development and programming using HTML; and the social concerns that have arisen with the widespread use of the computer.
-Prerequisite: placement level H, A, B, C or consent.
+Prerequisite: none.
 Offered each semester.